 We will submit our position to the court by September 7, referring to all the important cases where the court ruled in our favor to show how “reasonableness” protects our lived-in environment.

 We will continue to turn over every stone so that the public’s environmental rights are guaranteed.
-We fight in the courts, we fight in the Knesset and we will do so with your continued support.
 Remember, without reasonableness there is no environment – לְלֹא סְבִירוּת, אֵין סְבִיבָה